Neko nas posmatra

-Neko nas posmatra (Somebody Is Watching Us) is the seventh and final studio album by Serbian rock band Ekatarina Velika, released in 1993.
+Neko nas posmatra (Somebody Is Watching Us) is the seventh and final studio album by Serbian and Yugoslav rock band Ekatarina Velika, released in 1993.
 Contrary to the previous record, it contained more positive and optimistic views.
 It is the only album that included a cover song, "Istina Mašina" (Truth Machine) by the band Time, the gesture that was a tribute to a Yugoslav musician Dado Topić.
 The album was produced by Milan Mladenović himself.
-The guest stars were Srdjan "Žika" Todorović and Tanja Jovićević (backing vocals).
+The guest stars were Srđan "Žika" Todorović and Tanja Jovićević (backing vocals).